 Here are some reasons to grow kale.

-The 12 Best Kale Varieties To Grow In Your Garden
+12 Kale Varieties You’ll Definitely Want To Grow Your Garden

 When you go to the grocery store, you typically only see one, maybe two, types of kale, but there are more out there!
 Each type of kale has a unique look, texture, and taste, and they are all used in different ways in the kitchen.